 - 1) Check for flow restrictions.
-Check for debris in strainers - Check diameter and equivalent length of the piping between the storage tank and hot water heater. - 3) Be sure the pipes between the hot water heater and storage tank are not more than a total of 50 equivalent feet between supply and return lines.
-If maximum equivalent length for the specified pipe diameter is exceeded, larger diameter pipe may have to be installed to achieve correct flow and temperature rise. - 4) Be sure all valves are open between the hot water heater and the storage tank.
+Check for debris in strainers - 2) Check diameter and equivalent length of the piping between the storage tank and hot water heater. - 3) Be sure the pipes between the hot water heater and storage tank are not more than a total of 50 equivalent feet between supply and return lines.
+If maximum equivalent length for the specified pipe diameter is exceeded, larger diameter pipe may have to be installed to achieve correct flow and temperature rise. - Be sure all valves are open between the hot water heater and the storage tank.
 Ensure that all ball valves are fully ported. - 5) Check the pump to be sure it is running properly and that the pump motor is running in the proper direction. - 6) Common manifold piping for multiple unit installations will require larger minimum pipe sizes and tank circulating tapping to ensure proper flow.

-The required temperature rise and the recommended pump size are based on the heating of potable water with a hardness of 7.5 to 17.0 grains per gallon and a total dissolved solids not exceeding 300 PPM.
+The required temperature rise and the recommended pump size are based on the heating of potable water with normal hardness within a typical range of 7.5 to 17.0 grains per gallon.
 Consult the factory when heating potable water exceeding these specifications.
-Water with a hardness of less than 5 grains per gallon will usually have a low pH which can be aggressive and corrosive causing non-warrantable damage to the heater, pump and associated piping.
-Refer to Tables 31 and 32 for reference.
+Damage to the heat exchanger as a result of scaling or corrosive water conditions in non-warrantable.

-Table 31: Temperature Rise across Heat Exchanger (Hydronic Heating)
+Table 31: Temperature Rise across Heat Exchanger (Hydronic H eating)